SeanShubin/documentation/end-to-end-tests.md

 - affects entire floor

 ## Subtler problems
-- not test driven design, so it hides design problems
+- no pressure on design
+- reduces pressure to add other types of tests
 - unnecessary
-- reduces pressure to add other types of tests

 ## Types of tests
 - unit, verify the insides